 My Bathhouse Experience

 During your time in Old Tbilisi, you can try out either a public or a private bath.
 While I’ve experienced public baths any number of times in places like Japan, I opted for a private one this time.
-And what better place to try it than at the Chreli Abano Bathhouse, the Abanotubani district’s most iconic building?
+And what better place to try it than at the Chreli Abano Bathhouse, the Abanotubani district’s most famous building?

 I made an appointment online the night before, booking one of the basic single rooms for an hour which cost me 50 GEL (roughly $15 USD).
 Massage is also an option for an extra 20 GEL, but I didn’t go for it.